Prashant-Chaurasia/stories/README.md

-Demo service . that provides endpoint to store image/video in the database, create background task using celery to resize/rescale image/video, get the resized image/video.
+Demo service that provides endpoint to store image/video in the database, create background task using celery to resize/rescale image/video, get the resized image/video.

-#### Development Setup
+#### Development Setup Without Docker

 ##### Database setup
 - Create a psql database and run